 Once you have your backup, just go to the Backup and Reset section of your device's settings and follow the steps.
 It's much simpler to just restore your data on a fresh device than to spend weeks tinkering to find out how to fix the Android KitKat reboot problem.
 If you need help saving your stuff, follow our guide on how to backup up everything on Android.

-There's a few issues here.
+There are a few issues here and different ways to solve them.
 The first fix could be a simple as going to your settings and lock screen widgets and switching from personal message to clock (or clock to personal message and back again).
 Alternatively, you can turn off your lock screen effect.